Mimi's Organic Eats » Recipes » Cookies

 Baker's Tips

 - Make sure your butter is soft.
 Softened butter is key for biscotti.
+We don't want cold butter or melted butter as it won't provide the right texture.
 I like to leave butter out on the counter at room temperature to soften naturally overnight.
-This usually provides you with perfect soft butter.
+This usually provides you with perfectly soft butter.
 But, if the temperature is cooler you may still need to soften it.
 If you are softening in the microwave, only do 10 seconds at a time per 1/2 cup of butter.
 Otherwise, you can melt portions of the butter into liquid and that is not good.

 - Use the best high quality organic cinnamon, especially because cinnamon is the prevalent flavor in this Snickerdoodle Biscotti recipe!
-Not all cinnamon is created equal, my favorite kind is Frontier Co-Op Korintje Cinnamon, find it here.
+Not all cinnamon is created equal, my favorite kind is Frontier Co-Op Korintje Cinnamon.

 - If you go to cut your biscotti and it is breaking, leave it for a few more minutes.
 The resting period is meant for it to cool, so that when you cut it, you get nice clean cuts and it doesn't break.
 So if it didn't cool enough, just give it a few more minutes.
 Especially if it's warmer outside or in your kitchen, you can experience this.